Force over Distance: Chapter 52

 “No?”
 Rush asked quietly.

 “No,” Young said.
-“Knock back the rest of that tea and scoot over.”
+“Knock back your tea and scoot over.”

-Rush shot him an unmistakable it’s-your-funeral look, but he did as instructed.
-“I’m eccentric enough to pull this off,” he said, watching as Young stretched out beside him.
-“Not sure the same can be said for—” Young cut off the rest of whatever he was gonna say by wrapping an arm around the guy and pulling him down.
+Rush shot him an it’s-your-funeral look, but did as instructed.
+“I’m eccentric enough to pull this off,” he said, as Young stretched out beside him.
+“Not sure the same can be said for—” Young cut him off by wrapping an arm around him and pulling him down.
 “Right then,” Rush sighed.

 “I’ve listened to you tell me this is a bad idea more times than I can count,” Young said.